Special feature on sake breweries in Akita - vol. 7 - Haruka and Kuribayashi Sake Brewery

 For reservations for lodging only, please contact [Ekinetto].

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product sold exclusively through the Internet that allows you to choose your train and accommodations freely and make a reservation at once.
+The " JR East View Dynamic Rail Package " is a variable-price individual travel product sold exclusively through the Internet that allows you to freely select a train and accommodations and make a reservation at once.
 Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
 We also offer one-day trip plans!
-Please enjoy your own trip according to your schedule and purpose.
+Enjoy your own unique trip according to your schedule and purpose.

 Click here for details